FanJiang2024/rxjs-way/src/@content/podman-or-docker/play-gitlab.md

 ### Play gitlab with podman

-<b>If you are in China, make sure you have a stable and 'magic' network.</b>
+**If you are in China, make sure you have a stable and 'magic' network.**

 - 0、Prepare